MrNybbles/RPG-Maker-MV/README.md

 Just make sure the common Event Commands refer to 'This Event' when the Calling Map Event is the one needing to do something.

+### nyb_CompressedDataDir.js
+Compresses the .json database files in the `data/` directory (including map files).
+After deployment run the game once to compress all the database files.
+This effectivly compresses and obfuscates the file contents.

+Does not compress during Play Test mode.

 ### nyb_DB.js
 Adds a way to load additional database files to a global location when the game starts.
 This is a very situational plugin.